Know your guests

 How well do you know your guests?
 What about the travelers who could potentially become your guests?

 To optimise your hotel profile so it gets more visitors and drives more bookings, you need to know your audience—where they come from, why they’re traveling, how many nights they typically book.
 Because in the hotel industry, metasearch marketing is like fishing: you have to use the right bait.
-The Visitors’ Profile feature on trivago Hotel Manager PRO can tell you exactly what types of travelers are looking at your profile—so you know exactly what content will attract them most.
+The Visitors’ Profile feature on the PRO package can tell you exactly what types of travelers are looking at your profile—so you know exactly what content will attract them most.

 If you already have access to this feature, you’ll want to read on to find out how you can use it to lure and reel in more guests.
 If this is the first you’ve heard of the Visitors’ Profile, get ready to find out what it’s all about.